BradGunnerSGT/roadhomeband/source/index.markdown

 Road Goes Home".
 This song describes someone who has left the comforts of home and ventured out onto the Road toward his dreams.
 He realizes that the Road is a lonely and harsh place, and is tempted to just take the next exit, hang a u-turn, and head back home.
-The protaganist refuses this easy choice, {" "turned the music way up high, to forget about what I’ve left behind" "} and continues on the Road to chase his dreams.
+The protaganist refuses this easy choice, "{"...turned the music way up high, to forget about what I’ve left behind..."}" and continues on the Road to chase his dreams.
 Are you on the Road?
 {% endpullquote %}